-Most recently, tech companies have come up with discreet, modern and even high-style bracelets that alert people when their cell phone is ringing.
-Anyone can benefit from this, such as when their cell phone is on silent in a purse or bag, but people with hearing loss can especially benefit since they often don't hear their phones ringing.
+Most recently, tech companies have come up with discreet, modern and even high-style bracelets and smartwatches that alert people when their cell phone is ringing.
+Even people without hearing loss can benefit from this, such as when your cell phone is on silent or tucked away in a purse or bag, but people with hearing loss can especially benefit since they often don't hear their phones ringing.

 Baby cry signalers

-Sometimes, people with hearing loss do not know about a dangerous storm because they cannot hear the rumble of thunder or crack of lighting.
+Sometimes, people with hearing loss do not know about a dangerous storm because they cannot hear the rumble of thunder or crack of lightning, particularly if they have profound hearing loss or reverse-slope hearing loss.
 Additionally, some people don't watch TV or listen to the radio.
 In these cases, weather alerts can give warning about impending storms or other disastrous weather situations on the horizon.
-A weather alert radio can be used by itself or with other alerting accessories, such as strobes or bed-shakers, depending on one's needs and preferences.
+A weather alert radio can be used by itself or with other alerting accessories, such as strobes or bed-shakers, depending on your needs and preferences.

 If you use alerting devices at home, consider taking them with you when you travel.
 Devices that give an alert when smoke alarms go off can be used in hotels and when staying with friends or family.
 Also keep in mind these tips for driving or flying with hearing aids.

 Common distributors, manufacturers and brands of alerting devices for people with hearing loss include Hear World USA, Sonic Alert, Clarity Products, Clear Sounds, Diglo, Maxi Aids, Hear More, and Teltex, Inc. When possible, it can be helpful to call and speak to someone to explain your needs so they can direct you to the right product.